Lemez/lemez.github.io/_drafts/2016-02-28-on-sringara.md

 - artistic inspiration, as you come up with new ideas
 - conversations with people that cause new ideas to flower
 - any inspired piece of on-the-spot creativity

-It is not contentedness, fat cat on the sofa happiness.
-It is not wellbeing, and balance, and all of those things that are sometimes said to be an ultimate goal.
-It is the feeling of magic, that you are growing, that the world is changing around you, and you are the force behind it.

-This is what I seek - sringara.

-My studio partner Yaniv

 There are nine emotions - sringara is the greatest of these.
 Positivity, anger, love - how can we understand these emotions?
 Are they even emotions?